Secure Application Enablement.

-The increased visibility into applications, users and content can help simplify the task of determining which applications are traversing the network, who is using them, the potential security risk.
-Armed with these data points, administrators can apply secure enablement policies with a range of responses that are more fine-grained than the traditional allow or deny.
-Watch Video.
+The increased visibility into applications, users and content delivered by Palo Alto Networks simplifies figuring out which applications are traversing your network, who is using them, and the potential security risks.
+Armed with this data, you can apply secure enablement policies with a range of responses that are more finely tuned than the traditional 'allow or deny' approach.

 Balancing protection and enablement with fine-grained policy enforcement.

-App-ID graphically displays the applications that are traversing the network, who is using them, and their potential security risk, which in turn, empowers administrators to quickly deploy application-, application function-, and port-based enablement policies in a systematic and controlled manner.
-Policies may range from open (allow), to moderate (enabling certain applications or functions, then scan, or shape, schedule, etc.), to closed (deny).
+App-ID graphically displays the applications that are traversing your network.
+It allows you to see who is using applications and the potential security risks.
+This information empowers you to quickly deploy application-, application function-, and port-based enablement policies in a systematic and controlled manner.
+Your policies may range from open (allow), to moderate (enabling certain applications or functions, then scan, or shape, schedule, etc.), to closed (deny).
 Examples may include:

-Mixing next-generation policy criteria such as applications, application functions, users, groups and regions with traditional policy criteria such as source, destination and IP address allows organizations to deploy the appropriate policy for the requirement at hand.
-Learn More (Videos).
+Mixing next-generation policy criteria like applications, application functions, users, groups and regions, with traditional policy criteria such as source, destination and IP address, allows you to deploy the appropriate policy.
+See how you can deploy the right policy by watching these videos.

 Selectively filter applications to quickly create policy control lists.

-The application browser allows administrators to add dynamic application filters to the security policy using a wide range of criteria including category, subcategory, underlying technology, and behavioral characteristic (file transfer capabilities, known vulnerabilities, ability to evade detection, propensity to consume bandwidth, and malware transmission/propagation).
-Additional application details include a description of the application, the commonly used ports and a summary of the individual application characteristics.
-Using the application browser, administrators can quickly research an application and immediately translate the results into a security policy.
+Additional application details you will receive include a description of the application, the commonly used ports, and a summary of the individual application characteristics.
+Using the application browser allows you to quickly research an application and immediately translate the results into a security policy.

 Stop threats and unauthorized file/data transfer.

-The same levels of fine-grained control that can be applied to a specific set of applications can be extended to threat prevention.
-Using a very targeted approach, administrators can apply:
+The same levels of fine-grained control that you can apply to a specific set of applications can also be extended to threat prevention.
+Using a very targeted approach, you can apply:

 - IPS policies can be applied to Oracle database traffic